Natural Resources

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-A-horizon should be 4 to 8 inches thick with mollic (dark) colors when moist.
+A-horizon should be 5 to 6 inches (12-15 cm) thick.
+Soil colors are typically grayish brown (value of 5) when dry and dark grayish brown (value of 4) moist.
 Structure typically is medium to fine granular or subangular blocky parting to granular. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

-Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool-season grasses) with fine and coarse roots positively influences infiltration. -
+Combination of shallow and deep rooted species (mid and tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
+Invasion of introduced cool-season grasses such as Kentucky bluegrass and crested wheatgrass may have an adverse impact infiltration and runoff.

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):